- This event has passed.

 Part 1: In the morning we will review the underlying neurobiology of emotional reactivity using both didactic and experiential activities to identify within ourselves how it feels to consciously pass through activation-deactivation cycles.

-Part 2: After lunch we will use dyadic exercises to focus on the identification of non-verbal cues and the use of nonverbal and verbal interventions.
+Part 2: After lunch we will use dyadic exercises to focus on the identification of non-verbal cues and explore nonverbal and verbal interventions.

 At the end of this workshop, participants will be able to: